Dealing With Student Loan Debt

 There are solutions if you are struggling with too much student loan debt, which may not be available for other types of loans.
 For example, you may be able to receive student loan forgiveness under the Public Service Loan Forgiveness (PSLF) Program.

-You also may have the right to participate in a rehabilitation program, or in a debt consolidation program.
-Federal student loan borrowers may be able to enroll in income-driven repayment plans.
-Their monthly payments can be arranged considering their income and family size.
 That way, you can put an end to those awkward collection calls by paying back the loan in payments that are affordable and realistic and avoid bankruptcy.
 Your credit score will also improve if you pay back the loan in a timely manner, making affordable payments.

 There are also some scenarios in which your loan may be permanently discharged.
 These include your school or college closing, or your attending a school or college for which you were not qualified, and were inaccurately certified.
 The loan can also be discharged in the case of you being certified as disabled.